-Linked to K’lee and Dale’s Cosmic Photo Challenge: Nature as art.
+Linked to Cosmic Photo Challenge: Macro.

 I misread the title as “the textures of your world” and I wanted to say that I sometimes feel withered and shrivelled and wizened like these (possibly quite young) tortoises and turtles.
 I think I just leave that here.